csmcallister/beular/README.md

 ## Deployment

-This app has been deployed to Heroku with the following steps:
+This app can been deployed to Heroku so long as you choose a performance dyno due to the timeout limits with the free tier.
+Checkout the `deploy` branch and then follow these steps:

 Log in to Container Registry: